-- help the continued implementation of, and refinement to, Products Corporation's plan; - · provide us with greater financing and operational flexibility; and - decrease the risk that would otherwise exist if Products Corporation were to fail to meet its debt and ongoing obligations as they begin to come due in 2005.
+- o help the continued implementation of, and refinement to, Products Corporation's plan; - o provide us with greater financing and operational flexibility; and - o decrease the risk that would otherwise exist if Products Corporation were to fail to meet its debt and ongoing obligations as they begin to come due in 2005.

 As of February 17, 2004, Products Corporation's total indebtedness was approximately \$1,926 million.
 Products Corporation has substantial debt maturing in 2005, consisting of \$310.0 million under its Credit Agreement (as defined below) (assuming the maximum amount is borrowed and after giving effect to the February 2004 Credit Agreement Amendment (as defined below)), \$363.0 million of Products Corporation's 12% Senior Secured Notes (as defined below), \$106.6 million (including accrued interest of \$6.6 million at February 17, 2004) principal amount outstanding under the MacAndrews Holdings \$100 million term loan, any amounts outstanding under the MacAndrews Holdings \$65 million line of credit, any amounts outstanding under the MacAndrews Holdings \$125 million term loan and \$24.1 million under the MacAndrews Advance and, in each case, accrued interest, as applicable.
-With respect to the MacAndrews Holdings \$100 million term loan and the MacAndrews Holdings \$125 million term loan, in each case, interest is not payable in cash, but accrues to the principal amount each quarter.
-In addition, \$250.0 million and \$250.0 million in aggregate principal amount, are due under the 8 1/8% Senior Notes and the 9% Senior Notes in 2006. respectively.
+In addition, \$250.0 million and \$250.0 million in aggregate principal amount, are due under the 8 1/8% Senior Notes and the 9% Senior Notes in 2006, respectively.

 We believe we have made considerable progress since 2002 in implementing our plan.
 However, the maturity of substantial amounts of Products Corporation's debt beginning in 2005 presents significant challenges.
-We believe that a reduction in Products Corporation's indebtedness will provide the operational as well as financial flexibility to allow us to execute and achieve the continued implementation of our plan.
+We believe that a reduction in Products Corporation's indebtedness will provide the operational as well as financial flexibility to allow us to execute and achieve the continued implementation our plan.
 We believe that strengthening our balance sheet, in addition to increasing our liquidity, will allow us to receive better commercial terms from our vendors and our retail partners.
 In addition, reducing Products Corporation's indebtedness, combined with our projected improving operating performance, should provide us with other opportunities to further strengthen our financial position, such as raising capital through new equity or debt issuances on more favorable terms, refinancing Products Corporation's bank debt or retiring or refinancing some or all of Products Corporation's remaining public indebtedness.

-stock, for cash or in exchange for Products Corporation's outstanding indebtedness.
+In mid-December 2003, the board of directors of the Company authorized management to begin exploring various alternatives to strengthen our balance sheet by reducing indebtedness and increasing equity.
+At that time, management was charged with exploring the issuance of equity or debt securities, including Class A common stock, for cash or in exchange for Products Corporation's outstanding indebtedness.
 In order to assist management in its analysis of the potential transactions and any negotiations with relevant parties, we retained UBS Securities LLC as our exclusive financial advisor and capital markets advisor.